percona/everest-doc/docs/reference/troubleshoot.md

 ## Troubleshooting checklist

-Here’s a handy checklist to help you identify some potential issues you might experience while using Percona Everest.
+Here’s a high level checklist to help you identify some potential issues you might encouner while using Percona Everest.
 {.power-number}

 1. Are you using the recommended Percona Everest and compatible operator versions?